How we helped Queensland Museum launch their biggest event ever! [100,000 attendees]

 Lamb manages year on year maintenance and improvement of the platform.
 After each event, we hold a retrospective of the project and identify a range of improvements to the flow and function to the website.

-We have now been running this event for 3 years now and were able to make a number of enhancements in this time.
+We have now been running this event for 3 years now and were able to make a number of enhancements at this time.

 The key outcomes we found were:

 - The synchronisation between QTix and the website was not live, leading to the rare situation that an event would be displayed as available, but was actually sold out.
 There was a need to be able to immediately shut off events if they hit capacity.

 - The program search could have been improved to have a more sophisticated suite of filters.
 The search was autocompleted only and did not include filters for event tags or for venues.